 In 1869, Teed experienced what he called his “Divine Illumination,” and left his son, Douglas, and wife, Fidelia to develop a religious sect he called Koreshanity.
 He would eventually select Estero, Florida as the epicenter of his “New Jerusalem.”
 He would go on to attract many followers to his new religion.
 What remains of his “New Jerusalem” is now the 200-acre Koreshan State Park.

-To learn more about Dr. Teed and other Florida pioneers, take one of Koreshan State Park’s Historic Guided Tours, and pick up a copy of “The Allure of Immortality” by Lyn Millner in the Ranger Station.
+To learn more about Dr. Teed and other Florida pioneers, take a self-guided tour of the park and pick up a copy of “The Allure of Immortality” by Lyn Millner in the Ranger Station.